 The above figure shows the result of simple

 ruby web services that

 render a template upon receiving a request.
 Because these synthetic benchmarks

-do minimal work per request, must like the
+do minimal work per request, much like the

 redis case, they suffer from high